Capstone-Projects-2023-Fall/project-studysync/README.md

 The application is designed as a full-stack web application.

 1. **Frontend:** Developed using ReactJs, offering an interactive interface for users.
-2. **Backend:** Built using NodeJs and ExpressJs, responsible for server operations and API functionalities.
+2. **Backend:** Built using firebase, responsible for server operations and API functionalities.
 3. **Database:** Firebase is chosen as the database system to store user information, flashcards, comments, and quiz scores.
 4. **Integration:** The backend will serve the frontend through API endpoints, with data interchange in JSON format.

 ## Background

-The idea of StudySync is derived from platforms like Quizlet, which assist students in using cards to learn new terms and definitions.Unlike traditional study tools, StudySync introduces a gamified and collaborative approach to learning.
-The system offers a plethora of customization options, including the ability to upvote/downvote flashcards and organize them based on various parameters.
-Additionally, the social aspect of adding friends and creating shared learning experiences stands out.
+StudySync, inspired by platforms like Quizlet, elevates the learning experience by integrating AI as its core feature.
+It transcends traditional study methods by allowing users to generate custom flashcards and quizzes through AI analysis of uploaded images.
+This innovative approach not only streamlines the learning process but also adds a layer of personalization and efficiency.
+Alongside its AI capabilities, StudySync fosters a collaborative learning environment.
+Users can engage with peers through friend connections, share resources, and contribute to a dynamic academic community.
+The platform's interactive and user-friendly interface, enriched with AI technology, redefines the conventional approach to studying, making it more engaging and effective for the modern student.

 ## Required Resources

-To successfully develop StudySync, we'll need a thorough understanding of ReactJS, NodeJS, ExpressJS, and Firebase.
+To successfully develop StudySync, we'll need a thorough understanding of ReactJS, NodeJS, and Firebase.
 Hardware-wise, potent development computers and a robust server (either on-premise or cloud-based) are crucial.
 On the software front, essential tools include development frameworks for React, Node, and Firebase, an IDE like Visual Studio Code, version control via GitHub, and testing tools like Jest and Postman.

 ## Collaborators